Vi-Sri/vi-sri.github.io/index.md

 ---
 title: A Monk's journey
-description: In search of empirical nirvana, This blog is about my personal explorations and observations on Computer Vision, Deep learning, Machine learning and Statistics.
+description: In search of empirical nirvana, This blog is about my personal explorations and observations on the sciences of perception and cognition modeled into computers.
 headerImage: /assets/images/profile.png
 layout: indexpage
 buttonText: About me